Amped America AMP 2400 Amplifier Reviewed

 Where the AMP 2400 yielded to the M15 was in the spatial imaging and decay of the reverb effects in the music.
 The AMP 2400 may also have a little less information during the attack of each note in Billie’s vocals as well; however, the fact I even need to compare to a $15,000 amplifier to have a fair sonic competitor is remarkable at the AMP 2400’s $5,000 selling price.

 Peter Gabriel’s “Mercy Street,” off his album So, is a melodic sea-faring ballad set to an underlying Brazilian beat.
 Peter Gabriel, at this stage in his career, was only just getting started with his infatuation with world music.
 Toning it back down in intensity, there is much to be listened to in this track, especially his haunting vocals, background vocals, and delicate instrumentation.
-Sure, I used the Tekton Pendragons, but I also ran through the gamut of loudspeakers I had on hand, including the Polk Audio R200 Reserve loudspeakers and the SVS Prime Pinnacle loudspeakers (Review Pending).
+Sure, I used the Tekton Pendragons, but I also ran through the gamut of loudspeakers I had on hand, including the Polk Audio R200 Reserve loudspeakers and the SVS Prime Pinnacle loudspeakers (read the reviews).
 I was fortunate to have such a wide range of loudspeakers to test the AMP 2400 with, and it deserved the attention.

 From the air on the top-end to the subtle octave-deep vocals during the verse, which can easily get buried in the background, I found myself listening more to the difference in the loudspeakers than assessing the AMP 2400’s capabilities.
 Impressive, since it showed its ability to be transparent regardless of the loudspeaker loading.
 The bass was controlled across all loudspeakers used, and the fingertips on the talking drums were resolved with a subtle pop that gets rounded off with lesser amplification.
 Through all this nimble work, the AMP 2400 had a very neutral tonal balance from top to bottom that was one-click on the cool side of neutral.